-Move over, Word: The new race to reinvent document editing
+Move over, Microsoft Word: The race to reinvent document editing

 “Every innovation in the productivity space in [decades] has been by a technology company whose primary goal was to evangelize its platform,” Mehrotra says.
 “If your primary goal is to evangelize your operating system, you’re just not that incented to change much in the productivity suite.”

 But with the rise of mobile devices and more powerful web apps, users’ expectations have started to change.
-Last month, The Verge’s Monica Chen wrote about how college students struggle to grasp traditional computer file structure.
+Last month, The Verge’s Monica Chin wrote about how college students struggle to grasp traditional computer file structure.
 Having grown up on services that are online-first, file hierarchies no longer seem natural.

 Tools like Notion and Coda follow that idea to its logical conclusion.
 Unlike Google Docs—which still uses pagination, lets you sort documents into folders, and maintains compatibility with Word—these new editors are unconcerned with supporting legacy concepts.